shahdevangp/FabConRTITutorial/docs/workshop.md

 ---
-published: true                        # Optional.
+published: false                        # Optional.
 Set to true to publish the workshop (default: false)
 type: workshop                          # Required.
-title: Building a Medallion Architecture using MS Fabric Real-Time Intelligence               # Required.
+title: Building a Microsoft Fabric Real-Time Intelligence solution in a day               # Required.
 Full title of the workshop
 short_title: Real-Time Intelligence Tutorial    # Optional.
 Short title displayed in the header
 description: In this technical workshop, you will build a complete analytics platform for streaming & batching data.   # Required.
 level: intermediate                         # Required.
 Can be 'beginner', 'intermediate' or 'advanced'